akaiser/dart_dependency_checker_cli/README.md

 ### Command `deps-update`

 Updates provided but only existing main and dev dependencies in a `pubspec.yaml` file.
-Supports adding both main and dev dependencies, including those from path or git sources.
+Supports updating both main and dev dependencies, including those from path or git sources.

 #### Arguments: